IMG_1509-M

 SPECIAL NEEDS CAMPERS:

 Camp Kahuna puts every effort forward to accommodate campers with special needs.
 Camp Kahuna does not identify any stringent policies regarding campers with special needs, as several factors determine whether we can provide a safe, suitable environment.
 Suitability and capabilities vary depending on the number of campers and Staff onsite.
 Camp Kahuna will ensure all campers are successful and safe and will do everything we can to ensure safety and camp quality.
-Therefore, if you have a special needs child and wish to attend a Camp Kahuna camp, please get in touch with us, and we will review each case independently.
+Therefore, if you have a special needs child and wish to attend a Camp Kahuna camp, please contact us, and we will review each case independently.
 Unfortunately, we do not offer one-to-one care for special needs campers.
 This service would need to be provided by the caregiver.

 BEHAVIOUR CHALLENGES: